tjdiamandis/RandomizedPreconditioners.jl/README.md

 ## Test Matrices
 There are several choices for the random embedding used in the algorithms.
-My default, this package uses Gaussian embeddings (and Gaussian test matrices), but it also includes the `SSFT` and the ability to add new test matrices by implementing the `TestMatrix` interface.
+By default, this package uses Gaussian embeddings (and Gaussian test matrices), but it also includes the `SSFT` and the ability to add new test matrices by implementing the `TestMatrix` interface.